Calculate How Much Medical Negligence Compensation You Could Claim

-If you believe that recent medical care or treatment you have received has been of a poor standard and as a result of this has caused you to be injured or harmed in some way you might be able to claim medical negligence compensation.
-Poor treatment can even mean being prescribed the wrong medication and as a result the medication causing adverse effects.
+By Edward Wilson.
+Last Updated 5th March 2021.
+If you’re wondering how much compensation you could get for a medical negligence claim, this page will answer your queries.
+If you believe that recent clinical care or treatment you have received has been of a poor standard and as a result, this has caused you to be injured or harmed in some way, you might be able to claim medical negligence compensation.
+Poor treatment can even mean being prescribed the wrong medication.

-Often people who have been a victim of medical negligence are apprehensive about claiming compensation for the injuries caused but sometimes the injuries sustained are so bad that they cause life changing effects.
-Compensation is there to put you back to the position you was in before the negligence occurred and if that is not possible it is awarded accordingly to make life more comfortable for the more serious and devastating cases.
-Compensation claim for medical negligence will be calculated using damages that have been incurred.
+Often people who have been a victim of the likes of hospital negligence are apprehensive about claiming compensation for the injuries caused, but sometimes the injuries sustained are so bad that they cause life-changing effects.
+Compensation is there to put you back to the position you were in before the negligence occurred and if that is not possible, it is awarded accordingly to make life more comfortable.

 What is a Medical Negligence Claim?

 Medical negligence is when a health care worker which can include but is not exclusive to, doctors, nurse, dentist or carer that has provided some kind of health treatment that has been of below-par standard and in turn has caused the patient/client to be harmed as an effect of the service that has been provided.
 Making a claim for medical negligence means to claim compensation, an amount of money for the harm that has been caused and the damage it has had on the victim overall.

 How Long Do I Have To Make A Medical Negligence Claim?

 When it comes to claiming compensation for the harm you’ve suffered as a result of negligence, it’s important to take action within the claim time limits set out in the Limitation Act 1980.

 For medical negligence claims:

 - You have just 3 years from the date of the negligent incident to issue proceedings.

 - If the injury or illness developed over time, the time limit could start from the date you obtained knowledge of the injuries or illness and suspected they were the fault of the defendant.